-We are also carrying out a study on the mechanisms of obesity-resistant.
-Suncus murinus does not accumulate visceral fat all its life.
-This research will lead to the prevention and treatment of metabolic syndrome in humans by elucidating the distribution of feeding factors in the Suncus murinus digestive tract, analyzing the distribution and differentiation potential of adipose stem cells, and understanding the mechanisms of anti-obesity and antiaccumulation of visceral fat and analyzing the relationship of obesity-resistant and gut flora in Suncus murinus.
+As an extension of this research, we are also carrying out a study on the mechanisms of anti-obesity.
+The Suncus murinus does not accumulate visceral fat all its life, and has less subcutaneous fat than animals in general.
+This research will lead to the prevention and treatment of metabolic syndrome in humans by elucidating the distribution of feeding factors in the Suncus murinus digestive tract, analyzing the distribution and differentiation potential of adipose stem cells, and understanding the mechanisms of anti-obesity and anti-accumulation of visceral fat in the Suncus murinus.
 We are also studying on Clinical Anatomy of the musculoskeletal system.

 If you are interested, please feel free to contact us.